kyle-williams-1/kbd67-keymap/readme.md

-# The default keymap for kbd67
+# How to make
+make kbdfans/kbd67/rev1:[reponame]:dfu